nickvosk/pyndri/README.md

    * Re-compile Python yourself from source.
    * Compile Indri and pyndri with the standard library of your Python distribution.
 This might be difficult, as the headers are often not included in the distribution.
    * Use the Python executables part of your Linux distribution.
 Be sure to install the development headers (e.g., `python3.5-dev` using `apt-get` on Ubuntu).

+### Compiling on macOS gives: `g++-5: error: unrecognized command line option '-stdlib=libstdc++'`

+This might happen when you first try to compile with clang.
+An easy (and dirty) solution to this is to delete the Indri folder and re-extract the folder from the tar ball.
+Then proceed with the rest of the installation instructions normally.

 License
 -------